Thank you for your interest in participating in the Mardi Gla Pride Procession on Saturday the 4tth September 2021.

 Registration is required to be made by the following groups:

-- Walking groups of more than 9 people
+- Walking groups with banners/placards, or groups with more than 9 people.

 Individuals and small groups of 9 or less without banners do not need to register and will be able to join in the community sections of the procession.